igorrocha/system-init-coding-assessment-sde-1/README.md

 ### Work breakdown

  * Add the 'X' button to the task list in `ListTasks.vue`.
 Use the [X Heroicon](https://heroicons.com/).
+Set the icon to be `h-8` and `w-8`.
  * Add a `tasksRemove` function to the `task` model in the backend, and a corresponding test.
 It should require the `userId` and a `taskId`.
  * Add a `delete` route to the backend for `/api/tasks/:userId/:taskId`.
  * Add a `removeTask` handler to the backend, which calls the `taskRemove` model function.
+It should set the status of the response to 200.
 Add the corresponding test.
  * Add an `@click` handler to the 'X' button that calls your new backend API.

 ## How to run Taskly